Sunday, November 10, 2024

 As for Trump himself, he draws votes for reasons that tend to be a lot more complicated than some allow (or perhaps want to allow).
 It's laughable to suggest that, because they voted for him, Americans are moving sharply right or support the sort of end to liberal democracy he pushes or have embraced the fascism he represents.
 The issues polling to which Americans are subjected laugh that out of the room.
 If that isn't good enough, then consider that all across the U.S., the very same bodies of voters who backed Trump, often overwhelmingly, also supported progressive ballot initiatives (or opposed MAGA-backed ones) by lopsided margins.
 If, once Trump launches his 2nd presidency, he undertakes the many odious proposals he promised, he'll find precious little public support for any of it, and overwhelming opposition to most.

 After screwing over all of us again, the Clintonites who run the Democratic party have, in their election post-mortems, largely retreated into their usual deflectionary bullshit.
 The loss, they say, is down to sexism.
 Or racism.
 Or--most especially--progressives.
 Somehow.
 They'll insist Americans have moved hard-right, so Dems should do the same (which is what they always want the Dems to do, no matter what happens).
 The most contemptibly elitist of them have attacked the voters.
-It's the fault of absolutely everything and anything, except for them--the people who actually ran the campaign, made all the decisions, failed.
+It's the fault of absolutely everything and anything, except for them--the people who actually ran the campaign, made all the decisions and failed.
 Again.
 The people who, on behalf of a parasitic donor class, feed the rise of fascism by choking off all systemic avenues for the progressive reform that would choke it off.
 The facts: For the 3rd time, Democrats struggled against a candidate who is still nothing more than a reality-show clown hated by most of the public and that any real opponent would have ground up for bait.
 For the 2nd time, they lost to him.
 They barely defeated him in 2020 and would have almost certainly lost to him then as well, if not for covid.
 But any relatively solid contender would roll right over Trump.
 Going with bad Clintonite-right leaders who consistently make stupid decisions and pull these razor-thin margins, instead of good ones who would send the Trumps of the world into permanent retirement, is a choice.
 Dems can make a different one.
 If there are any more elections.

 --j.